ondrejhonus/vege-dreams/content/posts/other/egg-cheese-veg-broc/index.md

 categories: ["Other"]
 ---

-This is another simple pasta recipe, It's heavily inspired by Carbonara, but it has no guanciale.
-It can be messed up, but it still won't taste bad if you do.
-The only downside is that you only use egg yolks, so you have extra egg whites.
+This is a vegetable dish heavily inspired by my [egg-cheese pasta recipe](/posts/pasta/egg-cheese).

 <div class="recipe" id="recipe">
 Prep time: 10 minutes